Skip to main content

 Perhaps the only thing more notable than UMich’s academics is its athletics.
 The Michigan Wolverines are one of the most recognizable college football teams in the nation and their maize-and-blue uniforms are best described as iconic.
 The Wolverines’ home stadium, the “Big House,” holds more than 100,000 fans, and when they collectively chant Hail to the Victors, it’s one of the most breathtaking moments in sports.

-Coinciding with the love University of Michigan students and alumni have for athletic teams is the disdain they have for their rival, Ohio State.
+Coinciding with the love University of Michigan students and alumni have for athletic teams is their disdain for their rival, Ohio State.
 University of Michigan vs. Ohio State is considered by many as the best rivalry in college football—they first squared off in 1897.
 You don’t want to get caught on campus wearing Ohio State’s scarlet and gray colors during a game week.

 Traditions